nealrobbins/liferay-docs-commerce/user/articles/5-store-management/2-accounts.markdown

 # Accounts

-Liferay Commerce stores information about customers in an account.
-Accounts primarily store shipping and billing addresses and payement information, but can be used to store other kinds of information too.
+An account stores information about a customer.
+Accounts store shipping and billing addresses and, if applicable, a VAT number.

-In Liferay Commerce, a user must be assigned to an account in order to make a purchase.

-Accounts are managed and users assigned to them using the Accounts widget.
+Accounts are managed and users associated with them using the Accounts widget.

-## Account Types
+## Account and Site Types

 There are two types of accounts: business and personal.

 A **personal account** stores information about an individual user.
-That user is the only user who can be assigned to the account.
-When you assign a user to an account, information from that user's profile is copied to the account.
+You don't need to worry about creating or managing personal accounts; they're created automatically when a user first logs in, using data from her profile.

+| **Note:** Data is imported from user's profile to her account only when the
+| account is generated.
+Subsequent changes to either the profile or the account
+| are not propagated.

 A **business account** stores information about a business.
-Any number of users can be assigned to a business account, and each can be assigned roles that correspond to their position in that business.
-User profile data is not copied to the account.
+Multiple users can be associated with a business account, and can be assigned unique [Account Roles](#account-roles).

+The type of accounts you use are determined by your site type.

+### Site Types

+Your site type should match your store's business model: B2B, B2C, or B2X.

+**B2B:** A business-to-business site only recognizes business accounts, which means that a user must be explicitly associated with a business account in order to make purchases.
+This is recommended for B2B sellers or B2C sellers whose customers are grouped into a single buying unit, for example households.

+**B2C:** A business-to-consumer site only recognizes personal accounts, which means that any authenticated user can make purchases.
+This is recommended for B2C sellers or B2B sellers who do not care to support multiple users on a single account.

+**B2X:** A B2C-B2B site recognizes both personal and business accounts.
+Users can be associated with business accounts, but can also make purchases individually.
+This is recommended for sellers who want to support both account types on the same site.

+#### Changing Site Types

+To set your site's type, go to *Site Menu* &rarr; *Commerce* &rarr; *Settings* and select the *Site Type* tab.
+Select a type from the drop-down menu and click *Save*.

+Changing a site's type changes which accounts appear in its Accounts widget.
+If an instance contains business accounts but a site's type is set to B2C, those accounts still exist in the database but do not appear in the Accounts widget and are inaccessible to users.

+It is best practice to set a site's type as soon as you create it and avoid changing it in the future.

 ## Account Roles

 A **role** is a group of permissions collected around a particular purpose.
-An **Account Role** consists of permissions related to editing an account or managing an account's orders.
-You can create your own account roles, but the basics are included:
+Assign the following **Account Roles** to customers to allow them to manage their own accounts and orders:

+Buyer: can view, create, and check out orders.

+Order Manager: have all the permissions of buyers, and can also manage, delete and approve orders.

 Account Administrator: Account admins can do anything.
 They can modify the account, invite users to join the account, and assign roles to other members.
-They also have all the other permissions that other account roles have.
+They also have all the permissions that other account roles have.

-Buyer: Buyers can view, create, and check out orders.

-Order Manager: have all the permissions of buyers, and can also manage, delete and approve orders.

-A typical approach would be to enable a workflow on your site such that Account Administrators assign the roles, Buyers create orders, and Order Managers approve them.
-But you can customize the roles any way you want.
+A typical approach would be to enable a workflow on your site such that Account Administrators assign roles, Buyers create orders, and Order Managers approve them.
+But you can customize or create new roles any way you want: see [Roles and Permissions](/docs/7-2/user/-/knowledge_base/u/roles-and-permissions).

-## Seller-side Account Management
+## Seller-side Account Management Roles

 Accounts can also be managed by Administrators and Sales Agents.
-The Sales Agent is a role that allows a user to manage any account assigned to him without granting him administratrative permissions.
+The Sales Agent is a role that allows a user to manage any account assigned to him without granting him administrative permissions.

 To give a sales agent access to accounts:

 1. Group your accounts in organizations using the Accounts Widget.

-2. Assign sales agents to the same organizations.
+2. Associate sales agents with the same organizations.

-Sales agents can access any account within the organization to which she is assigned.
+Sales agents can access any account within any of their associated organizations.